nsrip-dd/cmemprof/README.md

 apt install libunwind-dev
 ```

-You'll also need to use the GNU linker on Linux, and will need to enable
+You'll also need a linker that supports the `--wrap` argument (such as the GNU
-the linker wrapper flag for use by CGo, which is required to provide replacements
+linker, or mold) which is required to provide replacements for the allocation
-for the allocation functions since `dlsym` uses `calloc`:
+functions since `dlsym` uses `calloc`.
+You will also need to explicitly allow
+this argument for use by CGo by setting the following environment variable:

 ```
 export CGO_LDFLAGS_ALLOW="-Wl,--wrap=.*"